8 Best Shotgun Ammo For Home Defense

 20 Gauge – 20 gauge can work well for home defense and provides a lightweight alternative with lighter recoil than the 12 gauge.
 While it works, finding defensive 20 gauge loads, fighting shotguns, and accessories can be tricky.

-What About .410? – .410 is the only shotgun load I know not measured in gauge.
+What About .410? – .410 is the only shotgun load I know that is not measured in gauge.
 It’s the smallest shotgun caliber and is equivalent to 67 gauge.
 It’s super small, and a shotgun chambering it is quite lightweight.
 They also barely recoil, but they also tend to be pitiful ballistically, and the small size reduces the number of pellets in a .410 load.

 .410 can stop a threat, but it’s far from optimum.
 If .410 is the only round a shooter can chamber, then the shooter will be better served with a semi-auto rifle or PCC.